datarobot/datarobot-user-models/model_templates/inference/python3_pytorch_multiclass/README.md

 with additional dependencies.
 This model includes a requirements file that will be installed on top of the base environment specified if added to DataRobot.

-In addition to the main model artifact, this model also has an artifact for the preprocessing pipeline, and artifact for the model's expected class labels to prevent errors during predictions, as well as a class_labels.txt to make scoring with drum easier.
+In addition to the main model artifact, this model also has an artifact for the preprocessing pipeline

 Because of these extra artifacts and preprocessing, custom.py uses the `load_model` and `transform` hooks at predict time.